heryxpc/byo-asm-recon/README.md

 ## Instructions
 You can use any domain or AWS account you are authorized to perform reconnaissance.
-I used [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) as it worked smoothly to spin up AWS resources with interesting characteristics, specially when setting the `whitelist.txt` to `0.0.0.0/0`
+I used [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) as it worked smoothly to spin up AWS resources with interesting characteristics (e.g. over permissive AWS roles/policies), specially when setting the `whitelist.txt` to `0.0.0.0/0`.

-⚠️ CloudGoat is a vulnerable by design project and spinning it on a production environment puts in risk the AWS account where it's hosted.⚠️
+> ⚠️ CloudGoat is a vulnerable by design project and spinning it on a production environment puts in risk the AWS account where it's hosted ⚠️

 ## Demos